-Each member electing to take Plan A shall make a contribution to the District's health insurance premium of \$28.58 per pay period for the first 21 pay periods of the 2007/2008 work year or in equal installments to total \$600 if fewer than 21 pays remain.
+Each member electing to take Plan A shall make a contribution to the District's health insurance premium of \$28.58 per pay period for the first 21 pay periods or in equal installments to total \$600 if fewer than 21 pays remain.
 This contribution will begin with the first pay period following ratification of this agreement.
-In the 2007/2008 work year the contribution will be\$28.58 for the first 21 pay periods of the work year.
 Those electing Plan B shall make no such contribution.
 All contributions shall be made through payroll deduction via a qualified Section 125 Plan.